nstephenh/BSCopy/readme.md

 BScopy is a set of scripts used to manipulate data in battlescribe/new recruit .cat files.

-There are two main cases:
+There are a few main cases:
 * Creating weapon or unit entries (selection entries) from raw text
+  * From text pasted into a script
+  * From an epub
+  * From a custom errata format (that's multiple blocks of pasted text)
 * Coping changes from one .cat file to another

 ## Parse raw text into the proper xml format.